An official website of the United States government

 • Add a date range in the From and To fields to search only specific dates i.e. From: 11/1/2022 To: 11/15/2022

-ATLANTIC OCEAN (April 9, 2025) Aviation Boatswain’s Mate (Handling) 2nd Class Tyler Maini, from Gainesville, Florida, assigned to the Wasp-class amphibious assault ship USS Iwo Jima (LHD 7), signals a CH-53 Super Stallion, assigned to the Marine Medium Tiltrotor Squadron 263 “Thunder Chickens”, for landing during flight operations while underway.
+ATLANTIC OCEAN (April 7, 2025) Marines, assigned to the Marine Medium Tiltrotor Squadron 263 “Thunder Chickens”, practice relieving the lead nozzleman while fighting a simulated aircraft fire during an aviation training team drill on the flight deck of Iwo Jima while underway.
 Iwo Jima is with the Iwo Jima Amphibious Ready Group conducting Amphibious Squadron Marine Expeditionary Unit Integration Training (PMINT), designed to test the capabilities of the IWO ARG and 22nd Marine Expeditionary Unit as a fully-integrated expeditionary force.
 PMINT gives the Navy-Marine Corps team a unique opportunity to strengthen partnerships and interoperability before deployment.
 The IWO ARG consists of its flagship, Iwo Jima, and the San Antonio-class Landing Dock ships USS San Antonio (LPD 17) and USS Fort Lauderdale (LPD 28).
 The IWO ARG—in concert with its integrated 22nd MEU team—deters aggression, projects power through presence abroad, and executes contingency missions in support of U.S. strategic interests around the world.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Joseph T. Miller)

 Google Translation Disclaimer